 However, excess intake of Ursolic acid supplements may lead to certain side effects in some people like nausea, swelling in the stomach, skin rashes, blood in the urine and high sodium levels.

-Ursolic Acid is an active ingredient found in various food items.
-Bilberry, Pomegranate and Basil contain Ursolic Acid at different concentration levels along with other active ingredients.
-The molecular pathways which are regulated by Ursolic Acid include RUNX Signaling, Cancer Epigenetics, Cell Cycle Checkpoints, Angiogenesis and PI3K-AKT-MTOR Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Ursolic Acid supplements contain many active ingredients including Ursolic Acid at different concentration levels.
+The molecular pathways which are regulated by Ursolic Acid include RUNX Signaling, Interferon Signaling, DNA Repair and Cell Cycle Checkpoints.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Ursolic Acid individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Ursolic Acid for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Ursolic Acid use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Ursolic Acid over other nutritional supplements – do consider all these factors.

-1. Will Ursolic Acid Supplements benefit Cancer Patients with Chronic Myeloid Leukemia (CML) undergoing Eribulin treatment?
+1. Will Ursolic Acid Supplements benefit Primary Mucinous Stomach Adenocarcinoma patients undergoing Pembrolizumab treatment?

-Chronic Myeloid Leukemia (CML) is characterized and driven by specific genetic mutations like BCR-ABL1 and RUNX1 leading to specific biochemical pathway changes.
-A cancer treatment like Eribulin works through a specific pathway mechanism of action.
+Primary Mucinous Stomach Adenocarcinoma is characterized and driven by specific genetic mutations like GRIN3A, TMEM26 and TP53 leading to biochemical pathway changes in Interferon Signaling, Cell Cycle Checkpoints and Apoptosis.
+A cancer treatment like Pembrolizumab works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Ursolic Acid should be avoided for Chronic Myeloid Leukemia (CML) along with treatment Eribulin.
-Ursolic Acid impacts specific pathways which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Ursolic Acid supplement should not be taken for Primary Mucinous Stomach Adenocarcinoma along with treatment Pembrolizumab.
+Ursolic Acid supplement impacts the biochemical pathway called Interferon Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Ursolic Acid Supplements benefit Cancer Patients with Endometrial Carcinoma undergoing Anastrozole Treatment?
+2. Will Ursolic Acid Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

 Foods to Eat After Cancer Diagnosis!